Skip to Content

 Get Help Today from a Family-Based Visa Lawyer

 There are many steps involved in the family-based immigration process.
-Forms need to be filled out efficiently, completely and accurately.
+Forms need to be filled out efficiently, completely, and accurately.
 Documentation needs to be compiled and presented in a timely manner.
 At Kanu & Associates, P.C., we understand how daunting this process can be to many who seek to bring family members to America as immigrants.

-Contact us today to set up a meeting with an immigration lawyer in Phoenix, Arizona.
+Contact us to set up a meeting with an immigration lawyer in Phoenix, Arizona.

 Tell Us How We Can Help You Schedule An Appointment With Us